 boscutti.com > new independent films > comparative reviews > showtimes

-Cantrills Filmnotes is a bi-annual review of independent film and video, particularly concerned with experimental film, video art and associated work in performance and installation art.
+Cantrills Filmnotes was a bi-annual review of independent film and video, particularly concerned with experimental film, video art and associated work in performance and installation art.
 It was first published in Melbourne in 1971 by filmmakers Arthur and Corinne Cantrill.
 Past issues have covered activity in Australia, New Zealand, U.S.A., Canada, Japan, The Philippines, Indonesia, France, Germany, The Netherlands, Austria and England.
-Arthur Cantrill is Associate Professor of Media Arts at Victorian College of the Arts - University of Melbourne.
+Arthur Cantrill was Associate Professor of Media Arts at Victorian College of the Arts - University of Melbourne.